We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Each week, you select your favorite entrées from the menu to create your own meal plan.

-The company offers subscriptions that provide 4–12 breakfasts and dinners per week, along with items like snacks and side dishes for an additional fee.
+The company offers subscriptions that provide 4–12 meals per week, along with items like snacks, breakfasts, and side dishes for an additional fee.

 All meals on its menu feature high quality ingredients and are made without any artificial preservatives, binders, or fillers.

-Real Eats offers a variety of preportioned meals, with around 12 dinners and 4 breakfasts to choose from each week.
+Real Eats offers a variety of pre-portioned meals, with over 30 entrees to choose from each week.

-The company also provides several optional add-ons, including soups, smoothies, side dishes, proteins, and packaged snacks.
+The company also provides several optional add-ons, including soups, smoothies, side dishes, proteins, breakfast dishes, and packaged snacks.

 Here are a few examples of items on their menu:

-Although Real Eats doesn’t offer meal plans catered to any specific diets, it provides a full list of ingredients for each menu item, which you can use to find options that fit your dietary preferences.
+Real Eats labels items that are vegetarian, high protein, dairy-free, and low in calories.
+They also provide a full list of ingredients for each menu item, which you can use to find options that fit your dietary preferences.

-However, limited choices are available for vegans, vegetarians, and those following a paleo, gluten-free, or keto diet.
+However, keep in mind that limited choices are available for vegans, vegetarians, and those following a paleo, gluten-free, or keto diet.

 Additionally, meals aren’t produced in an allergen-free facility, so this service may be unsuitable for those with severe food allergies.

-Add-ons like soups and sides, which are ordered individually, vary in price depending on the item.
+Add-ons like soups, sides, and breakfast dishes, which are ordered individually, vary in price depending on the item.

 Real Eats uses high quality ingredients, which are typically sourced from independent farmers and local suppliers, in all of its meals.